 6. Reconfiguring a rack without approval from an engineer

 Changing the configuration of a racking system can change its load capacity.
-For example, the load capacities provided by engineers are calculated only for the originally planned storage configurations, which are detailed in the Load Application and Rack Configuration Drawings (LARC).
+For example, the load capacities engineers provide are calculated only for the originally planned storage configurations, which are detailed in the Load Application and Rack Configuration Drawings (LARC).
 The ANSI MH16.1 1.4.2 specification states that the rack owner is also responsible for displaying the load capacity on the rack, as specified in the LARCs.
 If any modification to the rack configuration is done without an engineer’s approval, you might overload your racks without knowing it.

 With similar parts, 2 rack configurations will have different load capacities